 Vitamin C, also known as ascorbic acid, is a water-soluble vitamin that plays an important role in many physiological processes.
 As an antioxidant, vitamin C protects cells of the body from damaging effects of free radicals and helps build healthy immune systems.
 Vitamin C stimulates the activity of white blood cells which support our defenses against infections, such as a common cold.
 Vitamin C also plays a role in improving the absorption of non-heme iron in the gut, and regulating cellular iron uptake and metabolism.

 Sources of vitamin C. Many animals (such as dogs, cats, horses, cows, pigs, rats, etc.) synthesize their own vitamin C, however, humans cannot do that because we lack the enzyme gluconolactone oxidase which is involved in vitamin C synthesis.
 Therefore we need vitamin C in our diets.
 The primary natural plant sources of vitamin C include citrus fruits (e.g. limes, oranges, and lemons), tomatoes, and green leafy vegetables (e.g. spinach, broccoli).
-Other sources include dairy products and the liver of those animals who are able to produce their own vitamin C.
+Other sources include dairy products, kidney and the liver of those animals who are able to produce their own vitamin C.

 Absorption of vitamin C by the body depends on the amounts consumed since the intestines have a limited ability to absorb vitamin C. It is estimated that about 70–90% of dietary vitamin C is absorbed by the body.
 Studies have shown, however, that in otherwise healthy adults, supplementing with large doses of vitamin C is not harmful because absorption decreases once the body’s tissues become saturated with vitamin C any excess amount will be excreted in the urine.